Wednesday, 18 June 2014

 With the dawn came the chorus, an enthusiastic cacophony of chirping and chattering from the trees along the river.
 We know nothing of the birds of Europe and seldom see any of them.
 The only one that we hear later in the day is a dove, whose insistent, doleful murmur is impossible to get away from.

-We packed up inexpertly (it was our first morning) and ate a bit of muesli with powdered milk and a couple of dried peaches, sitting comfortably at the borrowed table.
+We packed up inexpertly (it was our first morning, after all) and ate a bit of muesli with powdered milk and a couple of dried peaches, sitting comfortably at the borrowed table.
 This was just to get ourselves going and at 6:50 am we set off.

 The bar and the shop were both lifeless at that hour, but we had hopes of coffee and croissants at the next village, about ten kilometres away.

 The upper part of St-Beauzély was a pleasant surprise after the plainness of the buildings along the main road.
 A narrow, crooked street climbed between stone houses, some with carved lintels and arches, and nearly all adorned with climbing roses.

 There was bitumen on the street but we were sure there were cobbles underneath waiting to be exposed.
 Further up in a small square were the church and the massive, round-cornered château.

 One of the nearby buildings carried a faded sign, “Hotel du Centre”, a vestige of a different age.

 Beyond the houses, the GR contoured around the hillside on what was clearly a very well made old route, paved with large flat stones and walled on both sides.

 In places where the surface was bare rock, we saw the grooves worn by centuries of cart wheels, which we had been so impressed with last year on the Régordane.